|

 [Source: Brookline Public Library]

-Looking NE from Corey Hill.
-Harvard St. bisects the photo from left to right.
+Looking northeast from Corey Hill this is a rare photo of some of the older farms and estates around north Harvard St. Harvard St. bisects the photo from left to right.
 Below Harvard St., center left, is Kenwood St. and center right is Columbia St., both newly created.
 Above Harvard St., in the center of the photo, is the large house on the estate of James F. Ayer.
-Bordering the estate on the right, is Thorndike St.
+Bordering the estate on the right, is Thorndike St. The open land in the center of the photo was the farm of David Sullivan Coolidge whose house can be viewed on Harvard St.

 [Source: Iowa State]